-The Whitman Massacre National Historic Site preserves the remains of the Whitman, or Waiilatpu, Mission (1836-47), the second Protestant mission in the Oregon country.
-Enduring wilderness hardships and dangers, Dr. Marcus and Narcissa Whitman worked among the Cayuse Indians.
-In the 1840’s their mission became a haven for Oregon Trail emigrants.
-The invasion of emigrant-settlers and Indian-missionary misunderstandings brought about the tragic death of the Whitmans at the hands of the Cayuse only two years after the founding of the mission.
+The Whitman Massacre National Historic Site in Walla Walla, Washington, preserves the remains of the Whitman, or Waiilatpu Mission (1836-47), the second Protestant mission in the Oregon country.
+Enduring wilderness hardships and dangers, Dr. Marcus and Narcissa Whitman, worked among the Cayuse Indians.
+In the 1840s, their mission became a haven for Oregon Trail emigrants.
+The invasion of emigrant settlers and Indian-missionary misunderstandings brought about the tragic death of the Whitmans at the hands of the Cayuse only two years after the mission’s founding.

-Finally, in 1835, spurred by reports that a Nez Percé and Flathead delegation had visited governmental officials at St. Louis seeking to learn of the white man’s religion, the board sent the Reverend Samuel Parker and Dr. Marcus Whitman westward to investigate the possibilities.
+Finally, in 1835, spurred by reports that a Nez Percé and Flathead delegation had visited governmental officials at St. Louis, Missouri, seeking to learn of the white man’s religion, the board sent the Reverend Samuel Parker and Dr. Marcus Whitman westward to investigate the possibilities.
 In Missouri, the two men joined a fur caravan heading for the fur traders’ rendezvous along Wyoming’s Green River.
-Talks with the Flatheads and Nez Percé spawned an enthusiasm on the part of the two men for missionary work in the Northwest.
-Separating, Parker pushed on to Oregon, wintering at the Hudson’s Bay Company post of Fort Vancouver, Washington, and investigating mission sites before returning to the East by ship the next spring.
+Talks with the Flathead and Nez Percé spawned enthusiasm on the part of the two men for missionary work in the Northwest.
+Separating, Parker pushed on to Oregon, wintering at the Hudson’s Bay Company post of Fort Vancouver, Washington, and investigating mission sites before returning to the East by ship the following spring.
 Whitman immediately returned there to recruit missionaries.

-In April 1836 Whitman’s party set out from Liberty, Missouri.
-It consisted of himself; his recent bride, Narcissa; the Reverend Henry H. Spalding and his wife, Eliza; and the mechanic-carpenter William H. Gray.
-In May they overtook an American Fur Company caravan near the junction of the Platte River and the Loup Fork, in Nebraska.
+In April 1836, Whitman’s party set out from Liberty, Missouri.
+It consisted of himself; his recent bride, Narcissa; the Reverend Henry H. Spalding, his wife, Eliza; and the mechanic-carpenter William H. Gray.
+In May, they overtook an American Fur Company caravan near the junction of the Platte River and the Loup Fork in Nebraska.
 Traveling via Fort Laramie, Wyoming, and across South Pass, they arrived at the Green River Rendezvous in July.
-Escorted by two Hudson’s Bay Company traders, the party then set out on a long journey via Fort Hall to Fort Vancouver, where it arrived in September.
+Escorted by two Hudson’s Bay Company traders, the party then embarked on a long journey via Fort Hall to Fort Vancouver, where it arrived in September.
 The two wives were the first American women to travel across the continent.

-The next March, Mrs. Whitman gave birth to a daughter, Alice Clarissa, the first American child born in the Pacific Northwest; two years later the child died in a tragic drowning accident.
+The following March, Mrs. Whitman gave birth to a daughter, Alice Clarissa, the first American child born in the Pacific Northwest; two years later, the child died in a tragic drowning accident.

 In 1838 missionary reinforcements arrived.
-Among them were the Reverends Elkanah Walker and Cushing Eells and their wives, who the next year founded the Tshimakain Mission about 135 miles to the north.
-That same year the Reverend Asa B. Smith established among the Nez Percé the Kamiah Mission, Idaho, about 50 miles up the Clearwater River from the Spalding Mission; he maintained the mission only two years, abandoning it because of disillusionment and a sick wife.
+Among them were the Reverends Elkanah Walker and Cushing Eells and their wives, who, the following year, founded the Tshimakain Mission about 135 miles to the north.
+That same year the Reverend Asa B. Smith established among the Nez Percé the Kamiah Mission, Idaho, about 50 miles up the Clearwater River from the Spalding Mission; he maintained the mission for only two years, abandoning it because of disillusionment and a sick wife.

-On the return trip, at Independence, Missouri, Whitman in May 1843 intercepted a huge wagon train of about 1,000 emigrants, the largest wagon train to that time on the Oregon Trail.
+On the return trip to Independence, Missouri, in May 1843, Whitman intercepted a huge wagon train of about 1,000 emigrants, the largest wagon train to that time on the Oregon Trail.
 As the expedition’s physician and part-time guide, he accompanied it to his mission.
-There the members rested and replenished their supplies, as had another expedition the previous year.
-From then on, Waiilatpu was a major way station on the trail.
+The members rested and replenished their supplies there, as had another expedition the previous year.
+From then on, Waiilatpu was a significant way station on the trail.
 Even though the main trail soon bypassed it, sick and destitute emigrants headed there and received kind and generous treatment.

 After Whitman’s return to Waiilatpu in 1843, relations among the missionaries improved somewhat.
 Those between the Indians and the missionaries, however, further deteriorated.
 The increasing numbers of emigrants frightened the Cayuse, who were aware that they were taking over Indian lands elsewhere and were bringing measles epidemics that decimated entire tribes.
 Whitman was also devoting more and more time to caring for emigrants and less to them.
 As a result, the Native Americans were rapidly losing faith in the missionaries.
-Their growing resentment was heightened in the autumn of 1847 when a measles epidemic spread from the wagon trains to their villages and within two months killed about half of them.
-Because Whitman was unable to check the epidemic, some of the Indians came to believe he was poisoning them to make way for settlers.
+Their growing resentment was heightened in the autumn of 1847 when a measles epidemic spread from the wagon trains to their villages and, within two months, killed about half of them.
+Because Whitman could not check the epidemic, some of the Indians came to believe he was poisoning them to make way for settlers.

-On November 29, 1847, a small group of Cayuse assaulted the mission, at the time sheltering 74 people, most of them emigrants.
+On November 29, 1847, a small group of Cayuse assaulted the mission, sheltering 74 people, most of whom were emigrants.
 The attackers killed 13 people, including Marcus and Narcissa Whitman.
 A few of the survivors escaped.
-The Indians captured 49 people, mostly women, and children.
-Two of the young girls died; and the next month Peter Skene Ogden, a Hudson’s Bay Company official, ransomed the rest.
-The massacre, which set off the Cayuse War (1848), temporarily ended Protestant missionary efforts in the Oregon country.
+The Indians captured 49 people, mostly women and children.
+Two of the young girls died, and Peter Skene Ogden, a Hudson’s Bay Company official, ransomed the rest the next month.
+The massacre, which set off the Cayuse War (1848), temporarily ended Protestant missionary efforts in Oregon country.
 In 1848 emissaries of Oregon’s provisional legislature, which had been seeking Territorial status, carried news of the tragedy and petitions to Washington, D.C.
 Congress reacted by creating Oregon Territory, the first one west of the Rockies.